Performance-Based Health Care Provider Payments- Health Cost Containment

 NCSL’s Health Cost Containment and Efficiency Series will describe two dozen alternative policy approaches, with an emphasis on documented and fiscally calculated results.
 The project is housed at the NCSL Health Program in Denver, Colorado.
 It is led by Richard Cauchi (Program Director) and Martha King (Group Director) with Barbara Yondorf as lead researcher (2009-2012).
 Additional research and editorial material by Ashley Noble (Policy Speciaist, 2015-present)

-NCSL gratefully acknowledges the financial support for this publication series from The Colorado Health Foundation and Rose Community Foundation of Denver, Colorado.
+NCSL gratefully acknowledges the financial support for this publication series, 2010-2012, from The Colorado Health Foundation and Rose Community Foundation of Denver, Colorado.